CanadianShield/CustomClaimProvider/README.md

 # Troubleshooting
 To simulate an user authentication on your application, you can use this link.
 Replace before these values:
 - tenantid
-- clientid (it's clientid of your application)
+- clientid (clientid of your application)

 This link will get an ID token.

 `https://login.microsoftonline.com/<tenantid>/oauth2/v2.0/authorize?client_id=<clientid>&redirect_uri=https%3A%2F%2Fjwt.ms%2F&scope=openid&nonce=defaultNonce&response_type=id_token`